-The first community meeting of the year is coming soon, on 26 January, from 15:30 to 17:00 CET!
+The first community meeting of the year happened on 26 January.

-Then, Samuel Vanden Abele (Belgian Institute of Natural Sciences) will present Bop.Co, a species identification unit jointly run by the Institute of Natural Sciences and the Africa Museum.
+Then, Samuel Vanden Abele (Belgian Institute of Natural Sciences) presented Bop.Co, a species identification unit jointly run by the Institute of Natural Sciences and the Africa Museum.
 Bop.Co specialises in the identification of policy-relevant organisms and their derived products, using DNA analysis tools and expert taxonomic knowledge – a great example of DNA barcoding applications.

 The Community Meetings are free to join for all iBOL Europe members.
 You can join our community here – that’s also free!